 Categorization of these machines depends on the direction through which material flows through the baler.
 The two main types are:

 These take material from the top and are appropriate for lightweight trash such as aluminum cans.
 Vertical balers may have one or more bins for different grades of waste and their main characteristic is that they are loaded manually.
-They are more compact and more affordable than horizontal balers and they are thus applicable in commercial settings from small businesses to larger corporations.
+They are more compact and more affordable than horizontal balers.
+They are thus applicable in commercial settings from small businesses to larger corporations.

 The baler you decide to buy depends on the amount of waste you need to compact.
 For instance, you can order a custom-made metal or cardboard baler with specific sizes to suit your unique needs.
 Nevertheless, you need to remember that small sized bales, while lighter and convenient to transport, also slow the overall compaction cycle.